ewhicher/boomer/content/collections/pages/understand.md

     content:
       -
         type: text
-        text: "Review the insight summary newsletters to grasp the big picture of understanding Generation Z and see some insights specific to your charity.\_"
+        text: "Review the insight summary newsletters to grasp the big picture of understanding Boomer Women.\_"
 game_text:
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Put the Generation Z\_Mindsets to use with this interactive grid.
+        text: "Put the Boomer Women Pen Portraits use with this interactive grid.
 See where your charity is already meeting their needs and explore what else you could do to engage them.\_"
 mindset_text:
   -
     type: paragraph
     content:
       -
         type: text
-        text: "Understand your Generation Z audience by exploring the different mindsets Zoomers are likely to be in when engaging with charities.\_"
+        text: "Understand your Boomer Women audience by exploring the different personas they are likely to embody when engaging with charities.\_"
-published: true
 ---